 Set up a call center for 90 days for patients to have access to information regarding the breach

 Notification to Health and Human Services and the Office of Civil Rights

 Ongoing security enhancements and system hardening

 PR damage control

 1. Don't assume that just because you have a good IT company or full-time staff that your security is where it needs to be.
-It takes a company who specializes in Cyber Security to thoroughly evaluate and secure your infrastructure.
-It also makes logical sense to have a 3rd party validate your security instead of the company handling your IT.
+It takes a company who specializes in cybersecurity to thoroughly evaluate and secure your infrastructure.
+It also makes logical sense to have a third party validate your security instead of the company handling your IT.
 Self validation is very risky.
 A small mistake on a network configuration can be a disaster.
-3rd party validation is standard operating procedure for all businesses.
+Third party validation is standard operating procedure for all businesses.

-3. Don't take cyber security lightly.
-A breach or Ransomware is more impactful then you realize.
+3. Don't take cybersecurity lightly.
+A breach or ransomware is more impactful than you realize.
 The financial and emotional toll on you and your staff is significant.
 The amount of time required to recover is great and takes away from you treating patients.

 4. Don't think it can't happen to you.
 Hackers are going after small businesses as well as healthcare entities because they know they have weak defenses.
 It is very easy to find your information online and exploit your practice based on public information.